Computer Hardware

 What is NDI?

 To fully optimize, NDI capabilities the best use is broadcasting from a PTZ (Pan, Tilt and Zoom) camera that is powered over a single ethernet cable.
-PTZ cameras, like the AIDA HD-NDI-200 HD HDMI/IP/NDI PoE POV Camera, have seamless transmission rate at high while recording a live lecture to streaming a broadcast.
+PTZ cameras, like the PTZOptics PT12X SDI, have seamless transmission rate at high while recording a live lecture to streaming a broadcast.
+It features the NDI ethernet port, SDI coaxial port, as well as an HDMI port!

 Which is Better?